borisfom/cuEquivariance/docs/tutorials/stp.rst

    assert x2.shape == (3000, irreps2.dim)

-Now we can verify that the output is well normalized.
+Now we are verifying that the output is well normalized.

 .. jupyter-execute::